-At our last Annual Meeting of Stockholders held on February 24, 2015, we asked our stockholders to approve, by advisory vote, the compensation of our named executive officers, as disclosed in the Compensation Discussion and Analysis, the compensation tables, and the related disclosures contained in our proxy statement for that Annual Meeting.
-The proposal was approved by our stockholders with approximately 98.6% of the votes cast being "for" approval.
-In light of the overwhelming approval of our executive compensation practices by our stockholders, the Committee has largely maintained those practices over the past year.
+At our last Annual Meeting of Stockholders held on February 24, 2016, we asked our stockholders to approve, by advisory vote, the compensation of our named executive officers, as disclosed in the Compensation Discussion and Analysis, the compensation tables, and the related disclosures contained in our proxy statement for that Annual Meeting.
+The proposal was approved by our stockholders with approximately 73.8% of the votes cast being "for" approval (or 68.9%, including abstentions).
+This result was lower than the 98.6% result (or 96.8%, including abstentions) for fiscal 2014 compensation.
+The Committee believes that the Company received lower support due to special one-time long-term incentive awards to three named executive officers in fiscal 2015, in relation to particularly strong performance by those executives and the Company's extraordinary performance as a whole in fiscal 2014.
+The Committee believes that a single proxy advisory firm recommended against the Company's say-on-pay proposal largely as a result of these one-time awards.
+In light of this result, the Company engaged in discussions with certain of its largest stockholders, representing 34% of the then-outstanding shares, regarding its compensation practices to obtain feedback from those stockholders.
+The Committee, with input from its independent compensation consultant, has carefully reviewed and considered the voting results and the feedback from its stockholders and continues to strive to understand the opinions of the Company's stockholders regarding the Company's executive compensation structure.
+In light of the approval of our executive compensation practices by our stockholders, the Committee has largely maintained its prior compensation practices over the past year.
+However, no one-time awards were made to executive officers in 2016.
 The Committee continues to evaluate and adjust the Company's compensation practices as it deems appropriate to advance the best interests of the Company and its stockholders.